Banksy confirms new mural in north London

 The artist claimed the mural as his own in an Instagram post on Monday, following a morning of speculation after it appeared on a building on Hornsey Road in Finsbury Park overnight.

-Residents told the PA news agency they were “proud and delighted” at the thought of the anonymous artist choosing their street for his latest mural.
+Residents told the PA news agency they are “proud and delighted” at the thought of the anonymous artist choosing their street for his latest mural.

 Wanja Sellers, a Hornsey Road resident who lives a few doors down from the mural, said: “We’re so proud and delighted that Banksy chose our road and chose Finsbury Park for his work.